Jozzeh/live-website/README.md

 # live-website
-Git repo of my online website, hosted at josdeberdt.be

-The project uses NextJS to render a static website.
+The project uses NextJS to render a static website and is just my portfolio / CV website.
 Each day a cronjob runs on the server to pull in the latest changes on the master branch.

+The website has been created using the KISS principle (Keep It Simple Stupid) and simple it is.
+Using practically only white, grey and black ...
+The website was build quite fast.

+If you would have a look at the css, then you'll notice I have a global css file and some page/component specific css files.
+The naming of classes in the page/component specific css files are : <component><TypeComponent><Action>.
+In a way, the methodology does is similar to BEM, but does not follow the BEM specifications to the letter.

 See the website live at https://www.josdeberdt.be
 Want to change something?
-Feel free to make a pull request...
+Feel free to make a pull request.

 ## How to copy this website?
 - Git clone it